Areas of Practice

 John is a member of the Law Society of British Columbia, the Canadian Bar Association, the Victoria Bar Association, The Canadian Homebuilders Association, the Urban Development Institute, and a life member of the Victoria City Rowing Club.

 John has been an active volunteer for amateur sport in B.C., serving on numerous sport and community boards and committees including serving as Chair of the Board of Sport B.C.
 John is the past President of the Victoria City Rowing Club.
+Currently he serves as a director of the Board of Capital Bike.

 Contact Details